Elsie is a medical social worker. She is definitely not a sewer, so this no-sew tie fleece blanket was the perfect project!

 During my kid's chilly baseball season last year, I noticed a friend of mine all cozied up in the cutest darn fleece blanket I'd ever seen.
 After complimenting her on her blanket, she was proud to tell me she'd made it herself!
-She explained it was a no sew fleece tie blanket and she made it in one afternoon.
+She explained it was a no-sew fleece tie blanket—and that she had made it in a single afternoon.
 I asked her for instructions, which were promptly waiting in my inbox by the time I got home.

 You will need:

-- An extremely sharp pair of scissors.
+- Sharp pair of scissors: When I say sharp, I mean very sharp!
 The bad news is the project will definitely dull them in the process since they have a big job to do!
 You can also use a rotary cutter, some people find this easier.
 But, I prefer an old-fashioned pair of scissors.
 The cuts don't need to be completely pristine and perfect.

-- A 4"X4" piece of paper.
-This is optional, but it makes cutting the first corner easier.
+- 4"x4" piece of paper: This is optional, but it makes cutting the first corner easier.

 - Take your yardstick or any straight edge and cut off any ends so they are the same size.
 You don't have to use a straight edge, but I find it easier to keep my cutting straight this way.